Lane Cove National Park Riverside Loop Walk

 Sydney’s strong population growth in the last few decades has put a lot of pressure on the park, which is now almost entirely surrounded by urban development.

-One challenge is the water pollution and weed infestation due to stormwater run-off from houses, businesses, hospitals and schools in the catchment area.
-Hopefully the National Park as it is now can be preserved for future generations to enjoy.
+One challenge is the water pollution and weed infestation due to stormwater run-off from houses, businesses, hospitals, and schools in the catchment area.
+We can only hope the National Park will be preserved for future generations.

 Lane Cove National Park: